johnalison/WorkingPhilosophy/BookNotes/HowTheWorldReallyWorks.md

 - Even if we try to change the global food system as fast as is realistically conceivable we will be eating transformed fossil fuels for decades to come.

+- We could have an accomplished and reasonably affluent civilization that provides plenty of food, material comforts, and access to health care without any semi-conductors, microchips or PC.
+We had one until the mid 1950s

+- Producing large high-purity silicon crystals costs two orders of magnitude more primary energy than making aluminum and three orders of magnitude more than making steel.

+- The four pillars of civilization are needed in larger and still increasing quantities than other inputs.
+They are not replacable by other materials.

+- The mass-scale production of the pillars depends heavily on the combustion of fossil fuels, and some of these fuels also supply feedstocks for ammonia and plastics.
+Iron ore smelting in blast furnaces requires coke made from coal.
+The vast majority of simple molecules that are bonded in long chains to make plastics are derived from crude oil and natrual gases.

+- Global production of the four pillars claims 17% of the worlds primary energy supply, and 25% of all C02 emissions.

+- Of the four substances it is ammonia that deserves the top position as our most important material.
+In 2020, nearly 4 billion people would not have been alive without synthetic ammonia.

+- "Haber-Bosch process" is how ammonia is made invented at BASF. easily the most momentous technical advance in history.

+- The key innovation behind the "Green Revolution" that produced unprecedented crop yeilds is the use of natrual gas as the source of hydrogen.

+- About 150 megatons of ammonia are now synthesized, with 80% being used as fertilizer.

+- Plastics are a large group of synthetic organic material whose common quality is that they are fit for forming/molding.
+Synthesis begins with monomers, simple molecules that can be bonded in long chains or brances to make polymers.
+Two key monomers; ethylene and propylene are produced by steam cracking (heating to 800C) hydrocarbon feedstocks.

+- PVC is now the primary component in 25% of all health-care products.

+- Irresponsible dumping of plastics is not an argument agianst the proper use of these diverse and often truly indispensible synthetic materials.

+- Pig or cast iron is 95-97 percent iron, 2-4% carbon.
+The high carbon content makes it brittle.

+- Modern steels are made from cast iron by reducing its carbon content to 0.08-2%.

+- Steels physical properties handily beat those of the hardest stones and the other two most common metals.
+(Granite has similar compressive strength, buts its tensile strength is an order of magnitude lower.

+- Steel dominates the look of modern civilization and enables its most fundamental functions.

+- Steel is nearly always the larges part of transportation equipment.
+Jetlines are the major exception (aluminum alloys and composite fibers dominate)

+- Steel containers ship ~everything we own.

+- Only three elements are more common than iron in the earths crust (oxygen, silicon, and aluminum)

+- Recycled steel accounts for ~30% of the annual output.

+- Total energy requirement of steel is ~5% the total energy supply.

+- Cement is much less energy-intesive, but b/c its global output is 3x still its production is responsible for a simlilar level of carbon output.

+- Cement is the indispensible component of concrete.
+It is produced by heating ground limestone (a source of calcium) and clay or shale (sources of silicon, aluminum and iron) in large kilns.

+- Concrete consists largely of 65-85% aggregates and water (15-20%).
+The mixture is held together by cement ~10% of the concetes final mass.

+- Concrete is the most massively deployed material of modern civilization.
+Plain concrete is good in compression and steel reinforced concrete is also good in tension.

+- Large wind turbines are the embodiments of fossil fuels.